Nydia Velázquez

+On November 20, 2025, Velázquez announced she would not run for re-election in 2026.

 Early life, education and career

 Velázquez was born in the town of Limones in the municipality of Yabucoa, Puerto Rico, on March 28, 1953.
-She grew up in Yabucoa in a small house on the Río Limones.
-Her father, Benito Velázquez Rodríguez, was a poor worker in the sugarcane fields who became a self-taught political activist and the founder of a local political party.
-Political conversations at the dinner table focused on workers' rights.
-Her mother was Carmen Luisa Serrano Medina.
-She was one of nine siblings.
+She grew up in a small house on the Río Limones with eight other siblings.
+Her mother was Carmen Luisa Serrano Medina, and her father, Benito Velázquez Rodríguez, was a low-income worker in the sugarcane fields who became a self-taught political activist and the founder of a local political party; he was also listed as "Black" on the 1940 U.S. census.
+Political conversations at the Velázquez dinner table focused on workers' rights.

 Velázquez attended public schools and skipped three grades as a child.
-She became the first in her family to graduate from high school.
-She became a student at University of Puerto Rico, Río Piedras at age 16.
+She became the first person in her family to graduate from high school.
+At age 16, she became a student at University of Puerto Rico, Río Piedras.
 In 1974, she received a B.A. degree in political science, magna cum laude, and became a teacher.
 In college, Velázquez supported Puerto Rican independence; by the time she ran for Congress in 1992, Velázquez no longer addressed the issue, saying that it must be left up to the Puerto Rican people.

 In 1976, Velázquez received an M.A. degree in political science from New York University.
 She served as an instructor of political science at the University of Puerto Rico at Humacao from 1976 to 1981.
 After returning to New York City, Velázquez was an adjunct professor of Puerto Rican studies at Hunter College from 1981 to 1983.